Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-Both quality of the interconnection and nominal performance are a parametric function of their time of construction, so one can assume on the theory side that (in a limited period), interconnection contribution was changing in function of nominal performance as shown in Figure~\ref{fig:InterconnectionVsPerformance}A. The other major contribution is assumed to be computation\footnote{This time also accessing data ("accessing data" is included)} itself.
-Benchmark computation contributions for \gls{HPL} and \gls{HPCG} are very different, so the sum of the respective component, plus the interconnection component are also very different.
-Given that at the beginning of the considered period, the contribution from \gls{HPCG} calculation and that of interconnection were in the same order of magnitude, their sum only changed marginally (see upper diagram lines), i.e., the measured performance improved only slightly.
-Because benchmark \gls{HPCG} is communication-bound (and so are real-life programs), their efficiency would be an order of magnitude worse.
+Both the quality of the interconnection and the nominal performance are a parametric function of their construction time.
+One can assume on the theory side that (in a limited period), interconnection contribution was changing in the function of nominal performance as shown in Figure~\ref{fig:InterconnectionVsPerformance}A. The other primary contribution is assumed to be computation\footnote{This time also accessing data ("accessing data" is included).
+The idly waiting means increased non-payload contribution.} itself.
+Benchmark computation contributions for \gls{HPL} and \gls{HPCG} are very different, so the sum of the respective component plus the interconnection component is also very different.
+Given that at the beginning of the considered period, the contribution from the \gls{HPCG} calculation and that of the interconnection was in the same order of magnitude, their sum only changed marginally (see the upper diagram lines), i.e., the measured performance improved only slightly.
+Because the benchmark \gls{HPCG} is communication-bound (and so are real-life programs), their efficiency would be an order of magnitude worse.
 The reason is Eq.~(\ref{eq:soverk}): when supercomputers use all of their cores, their achievable performance is not higher (or maybe even lower), only their power consumption is higher (and the calculated efficiency is lower).
 As predicted: "\textit{scaling thus put larger machines at an inherent disadvantage}"~\cite{ScalingParallel:1993}.
 The cloud-like supercomputers have a disadvantage in the \gls{HPCG} competition: the Ethernet-like operation results in relatively high $(1-\alpha)$ values.

 The case with \gls{HPL} calculation is drastically different (see the lower diagram lines).
-Since in this case, at the beginning of the considered period, the contribution from interconnection is very much larger than that from the computation, the sum of these two contributions changes sensitively as the speed of the interconnection improves.
+In this case, at the beginning of the considered period, the contribution from interconnection is very much larger than that from the computation.
+Consequently, the sum of these two contributions changes sensitively as the speed of the interconnection improves.
 As soon as the contribution from interconnection decreases to a value comparable with that from the computation, the decrease of the sum slows down considerably, and \textit{further improvement of interconnection causes only marginal decrease} in the value of the resulting $\alpha$ (and so only a marginal increase in the payload performance).